 - “Counterinsurgency in Iraq started with Fallujah”, Marine Corps Gazette, October 2007

 - “Winning Hearts and Minds — Afghanistan presents different problems,” Marine Corps Gazette, June 2010

 - See his past articles at Military.com (he no longer publishes there)

 He retired in 2005 at the rank of Major after 24 years of active duty as an enlisted Marine and Army officer.
 He now works as a consultant to the municipalities, corporations, and the US Army.
 See this page for a list of his books and other publications.

-He on retired from the Marine Corps after 30+ years of military service, including several combat tours.
-He co-authored the seminal paper “The Changing Face of War: Into the Fourth Generation”, Marine Corps Gazette, October 1989 (image here, text here).
-He has Master of Arts degrees in forensic psychology and in Business and Organizational Security Management.
-He teaches for the Administration of Justice Department of Palomar College (San Marcos, CA).
-Also, he consults for ABC-7 Los Angeles, Knowledge and Intelligence Program Professionals KIPP), and the Emergency Response Research Institute (ERRI).
-See this page for his background, education, and publications.
+He retired from the Marine Corps after 30+ years of military service, including several combat tours.
+Today he teaches for the Administration of Justice Department of Palomar College (San Marcos, CA).
+Also, he has consulted for ABC-7 Los Angeles, Knowledge and Intelligence Program Professionals KIPP), and the Emergency Response Research Institute (ERRI).
+His posts on the FM website are listed here.

-Marcus J. Ranum is Senior Strategist at Tenable Network Security and author of The Myth of Homeland Security (2003).
+Marcus J. Ranum is a cybersecurity consultant and author of The Myth of Homeland Security (2003).

 He is a world-renowned expert on security system design and implementation.
 He is recognized as an early innovator in firewall technology, and the implementor of the first commercial firewall product.
 Since the late 1980′s, he has designed a number of groundbreaking security products including the DEC SEAL, the TIS firewall toolkit, the Gauntlet firewall, and NFR’s Network Flight Recorder intrusion detection system.